Salsbar/kaloscrystal/STYLE.md

 UPPER_CASE_IS_OK_SOMETIMES: MACRO

-; but I can't think of any examples besides ACRONYMS
+; but i can't think of any examples

 ENDM